 There is no known cure for type 2 diabetes.
-But it can be controlled.
+But it can be managed.
 And in some cases, it goes into remission.
+Avoid products that promise a cure for type 2 diabetes.

 What is remission?

-Remission is less likely in the later stages of diabetes, because the body may slowly lose its ability to make insulin over time.
+Remission is less likely in the later stages of diabetes.
+This is because over time the body may slowly lose its ability to make insulin.

-There's no way to know in advance if your body can "reverse" your diabetes.
-It happens for some people and not for others, despite the same diet, exercise, weight loss, or even bariatric surgery.
+There's no way to know in advance if type 2 diabetes will go into remission.
+It happens for some people and not others, even if they have the same diet, exercise, weight loss, or weight-loss surgery.
 Experts don't fully understand why.

 Author: Healthwise Staff